linearniyali/azure-docs/articles/application-gateway/configuration-http-settings.md

 ## Connection draining

 Connection draining helps you gracefully remove back-end pool members during planned service updates.
-You can apply this setting to all members of a back-end pool by enabling connection draining on the HTTP setting.
+You can apply this setting to all members of a back-end pool by enabling connection draining on the Backend setting.
 It ensures that all deregistering instances of a back-end pool continue to maintain existing connections and serve on-going requests for a configurable timeout and don't receive any new requests or connections.
 The only exception to this are requests bound for deregistering instances because of gateway-managed session affinity and will continue to be forwarded to the deregistering instances.
 Connection draining applies to back-end instances that are explicitly removed from the back-end pool.

 ## Protocol